IBM/container-service-getting-started-wt/Lab 0/README.md

 Linux: https://storage.googleapis.com/kubernetes-release/release/v1.5.6/bin/linux/amd64/kubectl
 Windows: https://storage.googleapis.com/kubernetes-release/release/v1.5.6/bin/windows/amd64/kubectl.exe

-Tip: If you are using Windows, install the Kubernetes CLI in the same directory as the Bluemix CLI.
+Tip: If you are using Windows, install the Kubernetes CLI in the same directory as the IBM Cloud CLI.
 This setup saves you some filepath changes when you run commands later.

 For OSX and Linux users, complete the following steps.